SaiMParimi/ETL_Python/README.md

 ![ETL Flow](https://github.com/SaiMParimi/ETL_Python/blob/master/ETL%20Flow.png)

 Note -
-* This code can be easily modified to load multiple source file data to a single file by passing just the first value from target_table_list tuple (e.g. target_table_list[0]) to the 'for' loop .
+* This code can be easily modified to load multiple source files to a single table - by passing just the first value from target_table_list tuple (e.g. target_table_list[0]) to the 'for' loop .
-* We can read from source files with different column names or order by passing {File name : (column names)} as the dictionary and insert into a single table.
+* We can read from multiple source files with different column names or order by passing {File name : (column names)} as the dictionary and insert into a single table.
 * Also we can change the source config to a DB table and use a select statement to convert this (File to DB) ETL to a (DB to DB) ETL.